-I am pleased to report that in 2019 MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
+To call attention to a bright spot for the year, MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
 In order to receive the award, Plans must meet requirements established by the PPCC.
-This is the seventeenth year in a row that MECRS has received an award from the PPCC.
+This is the eighteenth year in a row that MECRS has received an award from the PPCC.